NachoColl/bws-help_DEPRECATED/slate/source/includes/Ethereum.Database.md

 ## Ethereum.Database

-Blockchain is essentially a decentralized database that runs on a peer-to-peer network.
-Ethereum.Database.[Immutable](https://en.wikipedia.org/wiki/Immutable_object) and Ethereum.Database.Mutable contracts offer operations to save and get data from such database.
+A Blockchain is essentially a decentralized database that runs on a peer-to-peer network.
+You can use [Blockchain Web Services](https://bweb.services) Ethereum.Database.[Immutable](https://en.wikipedia.org/wiki/Immutable_object) and Ethereum.Database.Mutable contracts to save and get data from such database.

 ### Ethereum.Database.Immutable